-Latinos are expected to reach one quarter of the U.S population by the year 2050, and are at a disproportionate risk for negative behavioral health outcomes such as substance use and alcoholism (National Survey on Drug Use and Health, 2007), sexually transmitted illnesses such as HIV (Centers for Disease Control and Prevention, 2007), and mental health concerns (Prado et al., 2006).
+Latinos are expected to reach one quarter of the U.S population by the year 2050, and youth are at a disproportionate risk for negative behavioral health outcomes such as substance use and alcoholism.
+The rates of substance use among this population (National Survey on Drug Use and Health, 2018) places them at a greater risk for engaging in unsafe sexual practices linked to Human Immunodeficiency viruses (HIV), Hepatitis C virus (HCV) and sexually transmitted infections.
 With this knowledge, researchers have developed a behavioral health intervention that focuses on culturally based risk factors within the Latino community.

-The training track Familia Adelante: Multi-risk Reduction Behavioral Health Prevention for Latino/Hispanic Youth and Families (FA) addresses the impact of acculturative stress on Latino communities and equips Latino-serving organizations with a psycho-educational curriculum that helps Latino families manage negative behavioral outcomes associated with stress exposure.
-The curriculum, 12 sessions in length, educates high-risk Latino youth, ages 10-14 and their families in family and peer communication, substance abuse prevention, HIV knowledge and perceptions of harm about high-risk behavior, and positive school bonding and behavior.
+The training track Familia Adelante: Multi-risk Reduction Behavioral Health Prevention for Latino/Hispanic Youth and Families (FA) is a multi-risk prevention program that addresses the impact of acculturative stress on Latino communities and equips Latino-serving organizations with a psychoeducational curriculum that helps Latino families prevent and manage negative behavioral outcomes associated with stress exposure.
+The curriculum, 12 sessions in length, educates high-risk Latino youth, ages 10-14 and their families in family and peer communication, substance misuse prevention, HIV knowledge and awareness, perceptions of harm about high- risk behavior, and positive school engagement and behavior.
 This is not a treatment program, but rather a family development model for youth who have early signs of either behavioral or emotional problems.
-The Familia Adelante intervention is administered to youth and parents concurrently but separately in a group format.
+The FA intervention is administered to youth and parents concurrently but separately in a group format.

 Who can participate?

 Organizations may propose a team of three to five members.
-Strong preference will be given to Latino/Hispanic-serving organizations that can provide an organizational leader (ex. supervisor), as well as consumer peer advocate(s), bilingual paraprofessionals, including Promotoras, and/or bilingual clinicians working on integrated care teams.
+Strong preference will be given to Latino/Hispanic-serving organizations that can provide an organizational leader (ex.supervisor), as well as consumer peer advocate(s), bilingual paraprofessionals, including Promotoras, and/or bilingual clinicians working with a behavioral health team.
 Participants should have at least 2 years of experience providing some form of family, youth, social or behavioral health services.
 Knowledge of Evidence Based Programs/Practices among team members is also preferred.

 Questions to consider before applying for Familia Adelante